RAVIGANESHMBHAT/react-hooks-tutorial/README.md

 ## useEffect hook

 #### It is a close replacement (in Functional components) for the class component lifecycle methods such as componentDidMount, componentDidUpdate and componentWillUnmount
+#### useEffect takse first parameter as a function to execute and the second parameter is an array to mention the parameters to keep track of so that change in value of that parameter will execute the useEffect function.